hubgit/md-ld/README.md

 1. Values are on a new line, indented twice, and may have multiple values.
 1. Nested objects are not allowed.
 1. Newlines must be escaped (`\n`).
+1. Empty lines should be ignored.
+1. Markdown-LD files use UTF-8 encoding.

 ## Differences from existing formats